Rationing: India

+Sri Lanka

+Rationing was started in Sri Lanka during World War II, to provide subsidised rice, sugar and kerosene from their local corporative society.
+These ration cards continued in the post war years, providing universal weekly rice allotment until 1979, when it was replaced by the Food Stamp Scheme as a rice ration for low income households.

 United States

 Rationing was used in the United States during World War II.

 Government funds provided to poverty stricken individuals by the Supplemental Nutrition Assistance Program are often referred to colloquially as "food stamps".
 The parallels between these "food stamps" and ration stamps as used in war time rationing are limited, however, since food can be purchased in the United States on the regular market without the use of stamps.

 United Kingdom

 Rationing was widespread in the United Kingdom during World War II and continued long after the end of the war.
 It has been credited with greatly increasing public health.
 Fuel rationing did not end until 1950.

 Poland

 Ration cards were used in the Polish People's Republic in two periods: April 1952 to January 1953 and August 1976 to July 1989.

 If one were to buy more food than specified on the stamp, they had to pay 2.5 times the price.